val-town/val-town-blog/src/content/blog/val-town-newsletter-15.md

 - Tabs on the bottom of vals for viewing logs and previewing HTTP vals
 - Fix flicker bug with our AI autocomplete
 - New comments on a val notify anyone who commented on that val
-- HTTP responses can return up to 10Mb now
+- HTTP responses can return up to 10Mb now (40x more than before)
 - Val readmes can be edited via API
 - Add URL ?search data to HTTP logs
 - Updated Deno to 1.40.2 (there's now [an API for getting this version data](https://www.val.town/v/std/deno_version)!)